mrallfredii/IDIADA/README.md

-## Steps to Configure an Android Automitve Project with Android Studio
+## Steps to Setup an Android Automitve Project with Android Studio
-Fisrt of all, you gotta be using the programming language Java
+First you gotta be using the programming language Java!

 Made by Alfred Manuel M. with Applus IDIADA